 Claiming the student loan interest deduction

-The student loan interest deduction applies to the interest paid on both federal and private student loans.
-You may be eligible to claim up to $2,500 if your modified adjusted gross income (MAGI) is less than $85,000 as a single taxpayer.
-The MAGI threshold bumps up to $170,000 if you’re married filing jointly, but the deduction amount remains the same.
+The student loan interest deduction applies to the interest payments on both federal and private student loans.
+You may be eligible to claim up to $2,500 if your modified adjusted gross income (MAGI) is within certain income limits.

 Use Form 1098-E from your loan servicer to claim this deduction.
 It will help lower your taxable income, but keep in mind that deductions aren’t a dollar-for-dollar reduction of your tax burden.

 You may be eligible to claim one of these tax benefits for education on this year’s tax return:

 - American Opportunity Credit.
 Claim up to $2,500 per eligible student for qualified education expenses.
 You must be pursuing a degree or qualifying educational credential and be enrolled at least half time for at least one academic period during the tax year.
 You can only claim this tax credit for up to four tax years.